xuankimtran/docs-1/pages/katalon-analytics/docs/testops-releases-2021.md

 ### Bug Fixes

+* Fixed a bug where users:

-* Bug: Cannot migrate subscriptions.
+    * could not migrate subscriptions.
-* Bug: Cannot send an invitation email.
+    * could not send an invitation email.
-* Bug: Display a wrong message when adding Users to the Team.
-* Bug: Write in read-only transaction.
-* Bug: Cannot get apiKey from KatOne.
+    * could not get apiKey from KatOne.
-* Bug: Cannot calculate statistics for an empty Test Run.
+    * could not calculate statistics for an empty Test Run.
-* Bug: Cannot download a large Test Run as .xsls file.
+    * could not download a large Test Run as .xsls file.
-* Bug: Similar failures.
-* Bug: Profile name is missing on the execution page.
-* Bug: Cannot create TestOps OP license.
+    * could not create TestOps OP license.

 * Fixed Test Run's sidebar to show the last Re-run Test Result only.
 * Fixed security issue when updating Git test projects.
 * Fixed search field for execution that doesn't re-run.
+* Clarified the message for adding Users to Teams successfully.

 ## May 26